M365 Web Checkout Redesign

 OVERVIEW

 Over the years, Microsoft 365’s checkout flow has evolved to support an expanding suite of products and plans.
 With the introduction of Copilot AI, there was a new need to integrate add-ons into an already complex purchasing experience.
-This moment presented an opportunity to rethink the checkout experience—making it more scalable, user-friendly, and aligned with the future of Microsoft’s offerings.
+This moment presented an opportunity to rethink the checkout experience, making it more scalable, user-friendly, and aligned with the future of Microsoft’s offerings.

-I was tasked with reimagining the checkout experience to support Copilot and other add-ons within a simplified multi-line flow.
+I was tasked with reimagining the checkout experience to support Copilot add-ons within a simplified multi-line flow.
 I explored 3 different design directions aimed at improving usability, increasing clarity, and streamlining the decision-making process.
 My goal was to surface key improvements while shaping a long-term vision for a more intuitive and flexible purchasing experience within the Microsoft 365 ecosystem.

 MY ROLE